Towhid0845/All-About-React-JS/readme.md

 - Function name should be Capitalized.
 - You must return something (JSX).

+## Props in React
+- Props are used to pass data from **parent components to child components (down the component tree).
+- Essential tool to **configure** and **customize** components (like function parameters).
+- With props, parent components **control** how child components look and work.
+- **Anything** can be passed as props: single values, arrays, objects, functions, even other components.
+- Props is data that **coming from the outside**, and can only be updated by the **parent component**.
+- For child component props are **read-only**,they are **immutable!** This is one of Teact's strict rules.
+- React follow **one way data flow**.
+Always parent to child.

-## React Developer Tools 🔥
+## Why React in ONE-WAY DATA FLOW ?
+- It makes applications more predictable and easier to understand.
+- It makes applications easier to debug, as we have more control over the data.

-- It is a browser(chrome, mozilla, safari, edge) extension for React.
+- It is more performant.
-- We use it to know what components are used in a React application.

-## ReactDOM.render() 🔥

-It controls the contents of the container node you pass in.
-It currently returns a reference to the root ReactComponent instance.

 ## State 🔥
+- State is internal data that can be updated by the component's logic.
+- If you need to mutate props, you actually **need state**.

-Whenever we want to change something in react we need to use state.
+- Whenever we want to change something in react we need to use state.

     `cont [temp, setTemp] = useState("")`
     Here, useState is function which we are destructuring as array.